Rampage (DC Comics): Powers and abilities

 Rampage can absorb and store solar energy as sustenance to empower herself.
 She can also leap great distances, simulating the effects of flight.

 Other versions

 Future's End

-An alternate universe variant of Rampage appears in The New 52: Futures End.
+An alternate universe version of Rampage appears in The New 52: Futures End.
 This version is a LexCorp geneticist.

 Tangent Comics

-An alternate universe variant of Rampage appears in Tangent Comics: Doom Patrol #1 as a member of the eponymous group.
+An alternate universe version of Rampage appears in Tangent Comics: Doom Patrol #1 as a member of the eponymous group.